Kenneth-Macharia/FastFoodFast/README.md

 Follow the link below to the API documentation for instructions on how to test it.

-A postman environment is also included to facilitate the Heroku link.
+Select the 'Heroku | FastFoodFast | API' postman environment, which will link to Heroku.

         https://documenter.getpostman.com/view/5300721/Rztsom84